Jayarmananan1994/asdf-the-alimighty/README.md

 -> Some of the runtime might need extra prerequisite steps -> Some may need extra step post installation.

 Despite all of that, I still feel it is an awesome tool and would recommend any developer who works in ubuntu, Mac to have it in their kit.
 So far I was able to manage java, nodejs, ruby runtime easily with `asdf` and from my brief experience of using `asdf` I would weigh it as good as `brew` for a mac user.
-Thanks you those people who contributes `asdf` i am  jumping around different runtime happily.
+Thanks to those awesome people who contributes `asdf` I am  jumping around different runtime happily.

 ![](https://thumbs.gfycat.com/DefenselessWickedAmericanwirehair-size_restricted.gif)